Allure Waikiki

 No analysis available

-Multiple listings explicitly mention electronic key fob/card access and secured entry, supporting a high-confidence true for card/fob access security.
+Multiple listings explicitly state electronic key fob/card access and secured entry (e.g., 'key fob access', 'secured key fob entry'), supporting that the building has card/fob access security.

 Strong, consistent evidence across listings: numerous remarks state '24/7 security', '24-hour security', '24hrs security', '24-hour security' and 'highly secured' (appears in at least 15 separate listing remarks).
 Historical MLS checkbox data (17/20) also indicates the building offers security guard/on-site security, and multiple agents independently reference it rather than a single copy/paste instance.